pausan/syncdbdocs/README.md

 # syncdbdocs

-syncdbdocs is a tool to help you keep your database documentation organized
+syncdbdocs is a tool to help you keep your database documented with a single source of truth

 ## Problem to solve

-While not in SQL standard, widely used databases have a way of commenting tables and fields locally.
+While not in SQL standard, widely used databases have a way of commenting tables and fields, althought it is usually very limited and cumbersome.

 This project aims to provide a simple command to generate a textual representation (in txt, markdown or dbml) of the database structure and be able to comment on it